charliecalvert/CloudNotes/Assignments/BrowserAccounts.md

 Put all the screenshots in a folder in our shared Google folder.
 Call the folder BrowserAccounts.

 Remember: base your screen shots on the images I have given you here in this assignment description.
 I want to see your sync account on Firefox both on the desktop and the phone.
 I want to see the bookmarks in your browser on your phone, etc.

+## Additional Thoughts

+There are a number of ways to complete this assignment.
+Any screenshots that show you are logged into Chromium and Firefox on two different platforms will work.
+For instance, one in Pristine Lubuntu and one on your Phone.
+One in Pristine and one in Windows would also work, though I prefer the first.
+The key thing is demonstrating that you have created accounts on Firefox and Chrome/Chromium, and that you are able to log into those accounts in two different places.

+I assume everyone can log into both Chromium and Firefox on Pristine Lubuntu.
+Devices you can use to complete the assignment with full honors include: iPhone, Android phone, iPad, Android tablet, Windows Phone and Androidx86.
+If none of those are an option for you, then you can fall back on second tier solution such as using an Apple or Windows desktop or laptop machine.

+A Linux machine would also work as the second device, though it might be confusing if it were running Lubuntu.
+I want to be sure you are not logged in twice to the same instance of Lubuntu running in VirtualBox.
+If you have another Linux distro running on a laptop or desktop, that would work.

+I suppose it could also work if you can take a picture that somehow proves that you are logged into Chrome on Pristine Lubuntu at school, and Chrome on Pristine Lubuntu on your home machine.
+That would be a demonstration of an important scenario.
+If you, for instance, create bookmarks in your instance of Chrome at school, you definitely want the same bookmarks to show up when you log into Chrome at home.
+So somehow showing me that you are doing that would be another good way to finish the assignment.